 Our child care centre operates as a demonstration child care centre for students studying in the Early Childhood Education (ECE) programs at College of the North Atlantic (CNA).
-Our centre provides early learning programs and services to children 6 months to 5 years, 9 months.
+Our centre provides early learning programs and services to children 18 months to 5 years, 9 months.

-The primary objectives of Fisher Children's Centre are as follows:
+The primary objectives of College of the North Atlantic Child Care Centre are as follows:

-- To provide quality early learning and child care services for all children with emphasis on enhancing their physical, emotional, cognitive, social, creative, and language development.
+- 1. To provide quality early learning and child care services for all children with emphasis on enhancing their physical, emotional, cognitive, social, creative, and language development.
 Our Early Childhood Educators (ECEs) have education, training, and experience in Early Childhood Education.
 Daily, ECEs plan developmentally appropriate activities, giving the utmost consideration to the individual needs and interests of all the children. - 2.
 To provide a learning environment for students completing either a one-year Certificate or a two-year Diploma of Applied Arts in Early Childhood Education.
 Students will observe and engage directly with children to complete both course work and field placements under the direct supervision of our ECEs.